3LawsRobotics/3laws/docs/sources/getting_started.rst

 Version Update
 *****************

-To update the Supervisor, you can use the same command as for the installation.
+To update the Supervisor, use the same command as for the installation.

-The supervisor will be updated to the latest version available for your distribution, **Existing configurations will not be modified**, but if new variables need to be configured, you will be advised during the installation.
+The supervisor will be updated to the latest version available for the system's distribution.
+The **existing configurations will not be modified**, but if new variables need to be configured, advisories will be given during the installation.

 .. code-block:: bash